 - Most of the lots are subject to Coastal Development Permit reviews by County Planning (see map), mainly along Hwy 1, along the riparian waterways and adjoining the perimeter of subdivision.
 There are endangered species and Environmentally Sensitive Habitat Areas (ESHAs) all throughout the subdivision, which is also part of Irish Beach’s appeal.
 This may result in additional no-build setbacks and other restrictions and is why the committee recommends a consultation with County Planning in Fort Bragg before doing any aspect of design planning.

 - Irish Beach falls within the California Wildland Urban Interface (WUI) boundaries, and as such building codes now require special fire-resistant materials and construction, such as fiber-cement siding and trim, dual tempered pane windows, composite decks, special eave construction and more.
 This has added greatly to the cost of construction.
-Indoor Fire Sprinklers have also been mandated in new residential construction since 2010, with the only current exception being for small homes that are constructed under owner/builder provisions with County Planning (Class-K Mendocino County).
+Indoor Fire Sprinklers have also been mandated in new residential construction since 2010.

 - Many of the recent home builds have been enabled through the merger of two or more parcels into one buildable lot.
 One lot may not have enough room for both a septic system and a house after factoring in setbacks, and merging 2 or more lots will allow a home to built.
 This action will also alleviate many view corridor issues.
 The county and the ADC encourages this approach as a way to address many of the above mentioned issues and restrictions.